-The following section describes how the DB2 Plugin works with a Kerberos environment.
+We would like to share how DB2 toolkit is working with customer’s kerberos environment.
 Customers use principal (A user in Kerberos is called a principal ) to connect with DE.
-All operation where Plugin needs to execute commands using database users, in that case, privilege elevation script will be used.
+All operation where toolkit needs to execute commands using database users in that case privilege elevation script will be used.

-Here is the example of how DB2 Plugin is working in Kerberos enabled customer’s environment :
+Here is the example of how DB2 toolkit is working in Kerberos enabled customer’s environment :

 All DB2 commands which need to be executed using a particular OS user (in case of DB2 it’ll be an instance user) will pass through a privilege elevation script.
 Commands requiring privilege elevation will be executed under a script dlpx_db_exec, with the first parameter being the user to execute as, and the remaining parameters being the command to execute.
 This script may be customized by the customer, but it must always return the results of the executed command and exit with the return code from the executed command.